peyton-durand/PostScript-Interpreter/README.md

 ## Setup and Installation

-1. Clone the repository.
+1. Clone the repository
-2. (Optional) Create and activate a virtual environment.
+2. (Optional) Create and activate a virtual environment
 3. Install dependencies via requirements.txt

 ## Running the Interpreter